 Norway is a highly advanced country with a rapidly developing education system.
 It is not usually known as an international attraction for students, but this is changing due to the unique experiences offered in different professional fields.
 Norway has many universities on the world university list, which provides the universities in this country with prestigious names.

-Norway is known for its expensive everyday life, but regarding education, there is no tuition fee for local and international students at public universities.
-Studying for a Master’s degree in Norway opens different opportunities.
+Studying for a master’s degree in Norway opens different opportunities.
 The most popular programs are those that need one year or two years to complete.
 The duration of studies depends entirely on the previous bachelor’s degree and the credits that are a part of that degree.
+The programs that are a part of the universities in this country are the cornerstone of formal education in Europe.

 The application process and requirements to study at the postgraduate level in Norway are very straightforward.
 It all starts with the verification of the previous education degree.
 A bachelor’s degree should be accepted by universities as a valid degree that is compatible with or similar to master’s degree studies.